aerdni99/myPortfolio/Graphics Final/README.md

 Final.html - Creates the canvas and associates Final.js's script.

 Final.js - Where the magic happens. color and vertex array loading, requesting animation frames...

+Common/ - Shader and utility files provided by my professor.